DaisyMolving/DaisyMolving.github.io/_posts/2016-09-10-testing-input-output.markdown

   use ExUnit.Case
   import ExUnit.CaptureIO

-  test "prints failure message until name is verified" do
+  test "prints failure message if name is invalid" do
     assert capture_io("!@£123\nDaisy", fn ->
       ProjectName.verify_name
-		end) == "What is your name?
-Please input a name that has only letters: Thanks Daisy!\n" end end
+		end) =~ "Please input a name that has only letters:" end

+  test "prints success message if name is valid" do
+    assert capture_io("Daisy", fn ->
+      ProjectName.verify_name
+		end) =~ "Thanks Daisy!"
+  end
+end